kateblomgren/page/_posts/2023-06-01-arewereadytotalkabout.md

 ---
-layout: publication
+layout: post
+what: 'publication'
-title: "Are we ready to talk about feminist game mechanics?"
+title: 'Are we ready to talk about feminist game mechanics?'
-key: 2023-thesis
-permalink: /2023-thesis.html
 ---

 <h2>Abstract [en]</h2>